rahulvish1364/Project-Cdac/README.md

 # Project-Cdac
-# Hello this repository is made for the for the Project at CDAC Ecity
+# Hello this repository is made for the Project at CDAC Ecity